 In early 2020, a novel Coronavirus (named "SARS-CoV-2" and causing the disease "COVID-19") was confirmed in multiple countries throughout the world and on March 11, 2020, the World Health Organization declared a global pandemic.
-As a result of the continued and uncertain economic and business impact of the COVID-19 pandemic, the Company has reviewed and continues to review, the estimates, judgments and assumptions used in the preparation of its financial statements, including with respect to the determination of whether indicators of impairment exist for its tangible and intangible assets and the credit risk of its counterparties.
+As a result of the continued and uncertain economic and business impact of the COVID-19 pandemic and its public health, economic, and geopolitical aftermaths, the Company has reviewed and continues to review, the estimates, judgments and assumptions used in the preparation of its financial statements, including with respect to the determination of whether indicators of impairment exist for its tangible and intangible assets and the credit risk of its counterparties.

-The extent to which COVID-19 and any other pandemic or public health crisis impacts the Company's business, affairs, operations, financial condition, liquidity, availability of credit and results of operations will depend on future developments that are highly uncertain and cannot be predicted with any meaningful precision, including new information which may emerge concerning the severity of the evolving COVID-19 pandemic and the societal actions required to continue to contain the COVID-19 pandemic or remedy its impact, among others.
+The extent to which the COVID-19 pandemic or another geopolitical crisis impacts the Company's business, affairs, operations, financial condition, liquidity, availability of credit and results of operations will depend on future developments that are highly uncertain and cannot be predicted with any meaningful precision, including new information which may emerge concerning the severity of a current or future pandemic or crisis and the societal actions required to continue to contain the pandemic or crisis or remedy its impact, among others.

 Any of these developments, and others, have had a material adverse effect on the Company's business, financial condition, operations and results of operations.
-In addition, because of the severity and global nature of the COVID-19 pandemic, it is possible that estimates in the Company's financial statements will change in the near term and the effect of any such changes could be material, which could result in, among other things, an impairment of inventories or long-lived assets or a change in the estimated credit losses on accounts receivable.
+In addition, because of the severity and global nature of the COVID-19 pandemic, it is possible that estimates in the Company's financial statements will change and the effect of any such changes could be material, which could result in, among other things, an impairment of inventories or long-lived assets or a change in the estimated credit losses on accounts receivable.
 The Company is constantly evaluating the situation and monitoring any impacts or potential impacts to its business.
-The duration and impact of the COVID-19 pandemic and its health, economic, and political impacts are unknown at this time, as are the effects of the government and central bank interventions.
+The COVID-19 pandemic and its health, economic, and political impacts continue to evolve, as do the effects of the downstream government and central bank interventions.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company in future periods.